 - ix.
 A person shall not represent, as attorney, agent, or trustee, a third party who has an adverse relationship with the University.
 A person shall attempt to dissuade a firm or business entity in which the person has a substantial interest from engaging in representation adverse to the University. - d.
 Procedures i.
-The chair of the Board of Governors and each chair of a board of trustees shall designate a standing committee to determine whether a potential conflict is a permissible or impermissible activity and to make recommended findings as to whether this policy has been violated.
+The chair of the Board of Governors and each chair of a board of trustees shall designate a standing committee to determine whether a potential conflict is a permissible or impermissible activity and to make recommended findings to the respective board of trustees or Board of Governors as to whether this policy has been violated.